TarsLab/obsidian-tars/README_en.md

 # Introduction

-Tars is an Obsidian plugin that supports text generation based on tag suggestions, using services like Claude, OpenAI, Kimi, Doubao, Qwen, Zhipu, DeepSeek, QianFan & more.
+Tars is an Obsidian plugin that supports text generation based on tag suggestions, using services like Claude, OpenAI, Gemini, Ollama, Kimi, Doubao, Qwen, Zhipu, DeepSeek, QianFan & more.
 The name Tars comes from the robot Tars in the movie "Interstellar".

 ## Features